olegvolkov91/search-tree-react-render/readme.md

 TO MAKE IT WORK
-OPEN COMMAND LINE TOOLS in folder_structure
+OPEN COMMAND LINE TOOLS in current directory

 run command to setup all dependencies